mongodb/mongo-java-driver/docs/reference/content/driver-scala/builders/filters.md

 - `ne`: Matches all values that are not equal to a specified value.
 Aliased to `notEqual` as `neq` is a reserved word.
 - `in`: Matches any of the values specified in an array.
 - `nin`: Matches none of the values specified in an array.
-- `matchEverything`: Matches all the documents.
+- `empty`: Matches all the documents.

 #### Examples